 GDCC West is a telephone data collection company.
 Gathering market research data through phone calls to major international companies.
-They want great communicators and people with an enthusiasm.
+They want great communicators and people with enthusiasm.
 You also have good basic computer skills.

 They offer full training and free language classes.

-How Much Do Market Research Interviewers Make?
+How Much Does Market Research Interviewers Make?